Kelsi-Wolter/reveal.js/alex.md

 * But if two sessions run it concurrently, one might fail
 * Exactly at midnight, two sessions try to create same partition for today

 ---
+insert slides about solution?
+catching the exception and not alerting
+---

 ## Some Queries Are Slower